Baseball Coaching Staff

 He was a two-year letter-winner at Kamiak HS and hit .530 as a senior with 39 hits, nine doubles, and 18 RBI.
 He was named All-WesCo 4A, and All-State outfielder.
 As a team captain for Kamiak, he set records for season average, singles, doubles, and hits in a season.

-Wight coaches the Baden U-18 Baseball Club in the summer.
+Wight is the Head Coach for the Baden U-18 Baseball Club in the summer.
 Wight is single and resides in Renton.

-Bryan Barnes begins his first year at Bellevue in 2012 as a coach...the highly acclaimed shortstop out of Mountlake Terrace HS enjoyed quite a journey as player before ending his career as a two-year starter for Ohio University.
+Bryan Barnes begins his second year at Bellevue in 2013 as a coach...the highly acclaimed shortstop out of Mountlake Terrace HS enjoyed quite a journey as player before ending his career as a two-year starter for Ohio University.
 Barnes will work with infielders, hitters, and baserunning along with assistants Wight and Miller.
-He will also assist Yoshino in the recruiting efforts, which he has already begun this past summer before even meeting the current season's team.
+In the summers, Barnes coaches the Baden Baseball Club U-14 club.

 Barnes played in both the prestigious Area Code Games and Mariner Cup in '06.
 He was a four-year letter-winner at Mountlake Terrace HS and was named Second-Team All-State.
 He held a 3.75 GPA at Terrace and continued his academic excellence at Bellevue earning all-academic honors.
 He earned his bachelor's degree from Ohio University in Business-marketing after his senior year in 2011.
 Barnes is single and resides in Mountlake Terrace.

 Casey Bohlmann begins his first year on the staff at Bellevue.
 He will assume a large part of the recruiting duties along with Miller for this year and will also assist Yoshino as bullpen coach.